Champath/Meta-Closet/README.md

 📢 Conclusion

-WearAI is a revolutionary fashion-tech solution that bridges the gap between online shopping and real-world outfit trials.
+Meta-Closet is a revolutionary fashion-tech solution that bridges the gap between online shopping and real-world outfit trials.
 It makes shopping easier, smarter, and more interactive while reducing returns and improving user satisfaction.